About the Client

 Business Challenges

-- Colorcon needed to strengthen planning and production scheduling in its dry dispersions business while also aligning with a broader ERP modernisation direction.
+- Colorcon needed to strengthen planning and production scheduling in its dry dispersions business while staying aligned with a longer-term Oracle cloud direction.

 What We Did

-- We also defined an implementation path built around global design first, then phased deployment across sites, so the business could standardise core planning processes while managing necessary local variation in a controlled way.
+- Deployment was structured as global design first, then phased rollout across sites, so core planning processes could be standardised while local complexity was managed in a controlled way.

 Value Delivered